RR-Cadance/cadance_music/.kilocode/rules/memory-bank/product.md

 ## Why This Project Exists
 Cadance is a dance class music app built to keep classes moving with fast access, class‑friendly controls, and reliable playback.
 The marketing site now serves three audiences:
 1) Dance teachers — the primary audience and homepage focus
-2) Organizations — studios, companies, programs via a White Label option
-3) Rights holders — clear, transparent permissions for using album artwork in App Store/Play and Cadance promotional materials
+2) Rights holders — clear, transparent permissions for using album artwork in App Store/Play and Cadance promotional materials
+3) Partners — artists/teachers and collaborators (social proof, resources, and campaign landing pages)

 ## Problems It Solves
 1. For Teachers
    - Speed and focus: less device fiddling, more time on students
    - Reliability: predictable playback that matches class flow
    - Organization: simple structure for sets/classes
-2. For Organizations (White Label)
-   - Consistent brand experience across static marketing surfaces
-   - Streamlined onboarding and coordination for large teaching teams
-   - Single contact path and clear timelines
-3. For Rights Holders (Publishers)
+2. For Rights Holders (Publishers)
    - Legal compliance with transparent usage scope
    - Proper credit and revocable permissions
    - Professional, repeatable process with stored records